LeanKit-Labs/hyped/README.md

 ### Content negotiation
 The accept header is used to select an appropriate rendering engine (if one is available).
 If no engine matches the provided media type, hyped will respond to the client request with a 415 explaining that the requested media type is not supported.

+The default mediaTypes supported are:

+ * `application/json`
+ * `application/hal+json`

 ### Versioning
 New versions are implemented as diffs that get applied, in order, against the baseline.
 Each version provides new values for properties that replace parts of the metadata for the resource.
 This will hopefully make it easy to see the differences between versions of a resource and reduce the amount of copy/pasted code between versions of a resource definition.

+The default versioning strategy parses the version specifier out of the mediaType in the Accept header:

+ * `application/json.v2`
+ * `application/hal.v3+json`

 ### URLs
 hyped will attempt to replace path variables specified in two separate styles for two separate use cases: